MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/custom-control-framework/reference/Ipropbag.md

 <!--
 I don't think we should document ILearningPath as an interface in our TOC.
-We can document it in-line with this property.
+We can document it in-line with this property since it is only used here.

 interface ILearningPath
 {